Find a Lender-Approved Local Conveyancer in Burnham On Sea

 Commercial Conveyancing solicitors in Burnham On Sea regulated by the SRA

-The list below is a non-comprehensive list of solicitors in Burnham On Sea specialising in commercial conveyancing in Burnham On Sea.
-This may include advice on granting a lease to a commercial tenant
+The firms listed below are a non-comprehensive list of solicitors in Burnham On Sea with expertise in commercial conveyancing in Burnham On Sea.
+This could include advice on commercial leases including all matters relating to landlord and tenant law

 • Holley & Steer, Tregunter, 1 Berrow Road, Burnham-on-Sea, Somerset, TA8 2ET